 At the start of Spring Training, the one burning question around the Dodgers centered around whether they would stick with Jansen as their closer.
 He has been the Dodgers’ closer for nearly a decade, but he struggled at times during the 2020 postseason run.
 But Dodgers manager Dave Roberts stuck with Jansen.
 He’s been rewarded.
 Jansen had a couple of rough outings after the All-Star break, but even with that, the veteran closer has posted a 2.22 ERA with 38 saves.

 Defining season stretch: Nine straight wins after being no-hit

 The Dodgers are winning at a historic pace this season, so you can make an argument that there were numerous defining stretches.
 But after being swept in San Diego and then being no-hit by the Cubs at home on June 24, the Dodgers needed to find some answers.
 Things could’ve gone south in a hurry.
 Instead, the Dodgers responded with nine consecutive wins, quickly getting back on track.

 Breakout player: AJ Pollock

 Los Angeles has had a couple of players step up into unexpected roles, but Pollock’s value this season can’t be overstated.
 Pollock is a former All-Star and had a very solid 2020 season, but when healthy, the outfielder has put together one of his best seasons at the plate.
-He has an .861 OPS this season, which would be his highest in a 162-game season since his All-Star season in ‘15.
+He had an .892 OPS this season, which was his highest in a 162-game season since his All-Star season in ‘15.
 In a season where the Dodgers have battled a plethora of injuries, Pollock has been a key piece in one of the best offenses in the Majors.
 Bullpen arms Alex Vesia and Phil Bickford are also deserving of a mention as both have stepped up in high-leverage situations.

 Calling card: Pitching staff